Functional data validation in PHP

 We can not be more precise on our type hinting on the input parameter, because we actually want to receive any possible input, only to return some error message if the received data do not satisfy our requirements.

-What about the return type of our validate method?
+method?
 The third point of our description above tells us that it should be some validated data, while the fourth point tells us that it should be some error messages.
 How can we return two such different things from the same method?
 Maybe we should split our method in two, one for the valid case, one for the invalid one… This is a temptation we should definitely resist, bacause we wouldn’t know what to do if the client used the wrong method (e.g. the method for the valid case, but with some invalid data); or we could throw exceptions, but that is something else we should try to avoid, because it makes the code not referentially transparent and hence less composable.

 Hence what should we do insted?
 We could take advantage of the idea present in my blog post on Maybe in PHP and create a class which will represent explicitely the fact that we could have one of two possible cases.
-We will call this class ValidationResult.
+We will call this class ValidationResult

 final class ValidationResult